EasyCorp/EasyAdminBundle/Resources/doc/6-customizing-new-edit-views.md

   * `help` (optional): the help message that will be displayed below the form field.
-  * `class` (optional): the CSS class that will be applied to the form field widget.
-For example, to display a big input field, use the Bootstrap 3 class called `input-lg`.
+  * `class` (optional): the CSS class that will be applied to the form field widget container element.
+For example, when using the default Bootstrap based form theme, this value is applied to the `<div class="form-group">` element which wraps the label, the widget and the error messages of the field.

 ### Translate Form Field Labels